NVSL/linux-nova/README.md

 # mount -t NOVA -o init /dev/pmem0 /mnt/ramdisk
 ~~~

-The above commands create a NOVA instance on pmem0 device, and mount on `/mnt/ramdisk`.
+The above commands create a NOVA instance on `/dev/pmem0` and mounts it on `/mnt/ramdisk`.

-To enable NOVA's data protection features, load the module like so:
+NOVA's data protection features are not yet as stable as NOVA's core functionality, but you can enable them by loading the module like so:

 ~~~
-# modprobe nova measure_timing=0\
+# modprobe nova replica_metadata=1\
-    inplace_data_updates=0\
-    wprotect=0\
-    mmap_cow=1\
-    unsafe_metadata=0\
-    replica_metadata=1\
     metadata_csum=1\
     dram_struct_csum=1\
     data_csum=1\
     data_parity=1
 ~~~

-Currently, not all combinations of options work properly, and remount file
+Currently, not all combinations of options work properly, and remounting file
 systems with different combinations of options may not work.

 To recover an existing NOVA instance, mount NOVA without the init option, for example: